 Tom Levine is an Assistant Professor in the Curriculum & Instruction Department of the Neag School of Education.
 His research explores how collaboration among professionals creates opportunities for learning and improvement of professional practice.
 He has used sociocultural theoretical frameworks to study the professional community among in-service teachers in two high schools and among clinical supervisors in a teacher education program.
 He has also facilitated and studied a faculty learning community among 18 teacher educators to improve preservice teachers’ capacity to teach English language learners.
 This four-year project, funded by two grants, involved methods instructors, clinical faculty, and others in cycles of learning, research, and close examination of practice; Routledge just published a book sharing findings from this group’s work, listed below.
 He is Co-PI for a Connecticut Teacher Quality Partnership Grant which funded professional development during 2015-2016, “Making History: Implementing Connecticut’s New Social Studies Frameworks.”
 He is currently working with some colleagues within the teacher education program and in partner elementary schools on improving the use of core practices within both teacher preparation and K-5 classrooms.

-From 1998-2000, Tom was the Associate Director of the New England China Network at Primary Source; he designed and led workshops on China for elementary and secondary teachers on groups, led teacher study tours to China, and supported teachers in designing lessons on peoples traditionally excluded from social studies curricula.
+From 1998-2000, Tom was the Associate Director of the New England China Network at Primary Source; he designed and led workshops on China for elementary and secondary teachers, led teacher study tours to China, and supported teachers in designing lessons on peoples traditionally excluded from social studies curricula.
 Tom spent 2000-2005 at Stanford, where he earned a Ph.D. in Teacher Education and won Stanford Graduate Fellowship and a Spencer Foundation Dissertation Fellowship.
 He taught high school social studies from 1987 to 1995.
 Tom’s wife is Korean; Tom and Jihee hope to raise their twin daughters to be bi- or tri-lingual.